bonkers.iebonkers.ie

 PSO levy history

-Since the PSO levy was first introduced in 2010 it has fluctuated each year and been as high as almost €105.
+Since the PSO levy was first introduced in 2010 it has fluctuated every year and has been as high as almost €105.

 Period